Windrush Collection in the Museum of London

 An outfit from my graduate 'Windrush Collection' has been acquired by The Museum of London!

-The outfit that was designed as part of my graduate collection in 2018, and displayed at Graduate Fashion Week, references the stories of the Windrush Generation and in particular the story of my granddad, Lazare Sylvestre, who arrived in the UK from St. Lucia in 1958.
+The outfit that was designed as part of my graduate collection in 2018, and displayed at Graduate Fashion Week, references the stories of the Windrush Generation and in particular the story of my late Grandad, Lazare Sylvestre, who arrived in the UK from St. Lucia in 1958.

-Along with an ensemble from my collection, the Museum of London has also acquired a suit owned by my Grandad and oral histories recorded by my granddad, my mum and me.
+Along with an ensemble from my collection, the Museum of London has also acquired a suit owned by my late Grandad and oral histories recorded by him, my mum and me.
 These have all been made available to explore on the Museum of London website to mark Windrush Day 2021.

 The key references of my graduate collection included the traditional crafts of the Caribbean, the West Indian front room and the work of photographers who documented the Black British experience from 1948 onwards, including Raphael Albert, Colin Jones, and Neil Kenlock, who famously photographed the British Black Panther Party.
 You can read more about the inspiration behind the Windrush Collection here.